Research

 Social media platforms have become primary sources for accessing and consuming political news, aligning with the ongoing digital transformation of the media landscape.
 While this transformation has facilitated easier access to information, concerns regarding the over-sharing of news from low-credibility sources and partisan-driven news sharing behaviors have emerged as significant issues for both the scientific community and policymakers.
 Despite various studies on this topic, there remains surprisingly little understanding of how users’ political news sharing behavior differs among different social media platforms.
 In this article, we compare the patterns of news sharing during a major political event, the United States 2022 midterm election, across three distinct social media platforms: Twitter, Meta (encompassing Facebook and Instagram), and Reddit.
 We leverage large-scale data collected during the election cycle.
 Our findings indicate differences in the credibility of news sources shared on each platform, both in terms of source credibility and partisanship.
 News sources shared on Reddit have higher credibility and are relatively left-leaning compared to those on Twitter and Meta.
 The study also reveals consistent patterns across all three platforms, indicating that right-leaning URLs tend to be associated with lower credibility, in line with existing literature.
 However, notable differences among the platforms emerge even when comparing URLs with similar partisan leanings.
 These findings underscore the importance of conducting multi-platform research on this topic, which can enhance our understanding of the overall news-sharing environment of social media.

-The Persistence of Contrarianism on Twitter: Mapping users’ sharing habits for the Ukraine war, COVID-19 vaccination, and the 2020 Midterm Elections
+The persistence of contrarianism on Twitter: Mapping users’ sharing habits for the Ukraine war, COVID-19 vaccination, and the 2020 Midterm elections

 With David Axelrod and John Paolillo